When your beer is darker than you expected... |

 I let the pot sit for 20 mins or so in an ice bath, and whirlpooled some more, to help further bring the temps down to pitching temp: around 80F.

-since i doubled the chocolate malt and forgot the Munich (red) malt.
+Much darker than intended.
+But about as expected, since i doubled the chocolate malt and forgot the Munich (red) malt. |

 Once the temp got below 80, I poured it into my fermenter, an old Mr. Beer barrel that holds just over 2 gallons.
 These babies are awesome for small batches, and have a nice shallow pan at the bottom that helps keep the trub out of your bottles when everything's done.